Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/Browser_Artifacts.md

    Hindsight is a free tool designed for analyzing web artifacts.
 Initially focused on the browsing history of the Google Chrome web browser, it has since expanded to support other Chromium-based applications, with more support expected in the future.
 Hindsight can parse a variety of web artifacts, including:

    - URLs
-   - Download history
+   - Download History
    - Cache records
    - Bookmarks
    - Autofill records
    - Saved passwords
    - Preferences
-   - Browser extensions
+   - Browser Extensions
    - HTTP cookies
    - Local Storage records (HTML5 cookies)
    - Once data is extracted from each file, Hindsight correlates it with data from other history files and organizes it into a timeline.